 Candidate µCT contrast agents were chosen on the basis of those with electron dense metals which had previously been used in histology or to successfully stain bacteria and biofilms for transmission electron microscopy (TEM), since these will also be expected to provide good contrast for µCT (Table 1).
 EDS provides a semi-quantitative measure of the relative abundance of an element associated with the surface of a sample by exploiting the distinct ionisation energies of each element.
 This technique measures the number and the energy of X-rays produced by an element after high-speed electron bombardment.
 Consequently, EDS would indirectly compare and give an estimation of which of the contrast stains would more likely absorb X-rays best (X-rays are absorbed by materials at a similar energy level to the X-ray energy).
 By measuring the area of the curve under the peaks corresponding to a particular metal in the various contrast agents we were able to semi-quantitatively compare the contrast agents staining the biofilm.

 SEM was used to make sure that the biofilms were comparable in terms of biomass and structure.
 Clean, non-biofilm coated coverslips were used as a control to assess possible background staining of the coverslip glass.
 After rinsing the fixed biofilms in buffer, the samples and controls were rinsed in distilled water.
 The samples for phosphotungstic acid (PTA) and iodine staining were first put through an ethanol dehydration series of 30, 50 and 70 % ethanol for 10 min each.
 As PTA was dissolved in 70 % ethanol, no higher concentration was used.
 Samples for iodine staining were further ethanol washed in 95 % (twice) followed by absolute (100 %) ethanol.
 Thereafter, the samples were immersed in either the PTA or Iodine ethanol solutions and incubated at room temperature in a fume hood overnight.
 The other samples which were to be stained with aqueous solutions were directly immersed in the contrast agent solution after fixing and allowed to incubate at room temperature in a fume hood overnight.
 The samples stained with silver nitrate were covered with aluminium foil to prevent light reaction.
-After staining, the silver nitrate stained samples were drained and 1 ml of freshly prepared hydroquinone reducing solution was added and left under aluminium foil for 1 min followed by a distilled water rinse.(Cassar et al., 2014; Pacioni et al., 2015) The osmium tetroxide, uranyl acetate, nano gold and silver nitrate stained samples were washed twice for 10 min with 1.5 ml 0.1 M PIPES buffer.
+After staining, the silver nitrate stained samples were drained and 1 ml of freshly prepared hydroquinone reducing solution was added and left under aluminium foil for 1 min followed by a distilled water rinse.
+While colloid size was not assessed, similar methodology generates colloids in the region of 11 nm, with a range up to 65 nm (Cassar et al., 2014; Pacioni et al., 2015).
+The osmium tetroxide, uranyl acetate, nano gold and silver nitrate stained samples were washed twice for 10 min with 1.5 ml 0.1 M PIPES buffer.
 Phosphomolybdic acid and iodine stained samples with were washed twice for 10 min with 70 and 100 % ethanol respectively.

 For dual staining, after staining with the primary contrast agent, samples were rinsed twice with distilled water followed by immersion in the secondary stain solution and incubated for a further 12 h.
 The nano gold, and silver stained rinsed biofilm and control coverslips were washed through an ethanol series of 30, 50, 70, 95 and finally 100 % ethanol for 10 min each.
 Phosphomolybdic acid stained samples were rinsed with ethanol 70 % followed by absolute (100 %) ethanol.
 Ethanol rinsed coverslips were mounted on 12.5 mm aluminium SEM specimen stubs (Agar Scientific, UK) with 12 mm carbon self-adhesive discs (Agar Scientific, UK).
 The samples were critical point dried (Balzers, CPD 030) before SEM and EDS analysis.